 Good personal hygiene is important in most situations, but it’s especially crucial for food handlers in a kitchen setting.
 Proper food handling, which includes good personal hygiene, is an important element in food safety.

 Good personal hygiene habits go a long way with customers.
 You are handling their food, and they want to see food handlers that look professional and put-together, as opposed to food handlers that follow poor hygiene habits.

-Good personal hygiene isn’t just about appearances; it goes one step further.
-It’s about preventing food poisoning.
+But personal hygiene isn’t just about appearances—it’s about preventing food poisoning.
 Everyone carries a certain level of bacteria.
 Touching your eyes, mouth, nose, hair, or clothing, and then proceeding to touch food without washing your hands promotes the spread of that bacteria.